The Flask Mega-Tutorial Part XVI: Full-Text Search

 index=index,

-body={'query': {'multi_match': {'query': query, 'fields': ['*']}},
+query={'multi_match': {'query': query, 'fields': ['*']}},

-'from': (page - 1) * per_page, 'size': per_page})
+from_=(page - 1) * per_page,

 ids = [int(hit['_id']) for hit in search['hits']['hits']]